 Excessive cooling comes at a cost for not just the businesses paying energy bills.
 Air-conditioning is self-compounding.
 Warm temperatures lead people to use air conditioning; air conditioning requires vast amounts of energy and often uses pollutive coolants that raze the ozone; the temperatures get warmer (not just in the long-term but also immediately); people, now accustomed to a certain cool, use more air conditioning — at work, at their home and, in between, their cars or subway trains.
 This has become particularly true in the United States, which, according to a 2012 report by The Guardian, consumes more energy for A/C than the rest of the world combined.

-Worker productivity does seem to drop off if room temperatures surpass the high 70s, but Americans often prefer their offices in the low 70s.
+While worker productivity does seem to drop off if room temperatures surpass the high 70s, Americans often prefer their offices in the low 70s.
 This is not a natural desire.
 As has been pointed out time and again, visitors from climate-conscious Europe often complain about the indoor chill blasting through summertime.

 Over a decade ago, Japan mandated its government buildings’ temperatures to be approximately 82 degrees in an attempt to decrease air-conditioner usage, and the country has encouraged private companies to follow suit.
 But to do this, it realized something else would have to change at the same time: dress codes.
 In 2011, when the program expanded after an earthquake and subsequent tsunami destroyed the Fukushima nuclear power plant, the government permitted polo shirts and trainers, even sandals (sometimes).
 The government went as far as suggesting men wear slim-cut trousers that fell only as far as the calf.
 Japan redefined style through necessity, and proved truncated pants can become businesswear.